What is a Penny Stock?

-In addition, the stocks are frequently used in fraudulent activities.
-For example, they are subject to the pump and dump schemes, and their prices are manipulated by the stock promoters.
+In addition, these stocks are frequently used in fraudulent activities.
+For example, they are subject to pump and dump schemes, where their prices are manipulated by the stock promoters.

-A potential investor must be aware of the following characteristics of penny stocks that make them extremely risky investments:
+A potential investor must be aware of the following characteristics that make them extremely risky investments:

 1. Low liquidity

 Since many of the penny stocks are traded over-the-counter, the liquidity of the stocks is low.
 An investor may not always be able to sell the shares at the right time.
-Also, the low liquidity results in low trading volumes of the penny stocks.
-Thus, even small transactions can cause large swings in the price of the shares.
+Also, the low liquidity results in low trading volumes.
+Thus, even relatively small transactions can cause large swings in the price of the shares.

 2. Limited historical information

-Most of the penny stocks are stocks of relatively young companies with the limited historical information.
+Most of the stocks of relatively young companies with limited historical information.
 The companies generally lack a proven track record regarding operations, products, assets, or revenues.
-Therefore, investing in such companies are extremely risky.
+Therefore, investing in such companies is extremely risky.

 3. Lack of public information

-The microcap companies that issue the penny stocks are not required to file reports with the regulatory authorities (e.g., SEC).
-In addition, the penny stocks are not covered by professional stock analysts from designated financial institutions.
+The microcap companies that issue penny stocks are not required to file reports with the regulatory authorities (e.g., SEC).
+In addition, these stocks are not covered by professional stock analysts from designated financial institutions.
 Therefore, potential investors may not find sufficient resources to make an informed investment decision.

 4. No minimum listing requirements